 Of course, it was my father who gave me my first camera; a Ricoh KR-10 with a couple of Vivitar zoom lenses.
 It may have been shared between my brother and I. I can’t quite remember.
 It could very well be that he gave the camera and lenses to my older brother and I just ended up “borrowing” them.
 A lot.

 Photography was a hobby for me through college.
 I was an English Education major at Virginia Commonwealth University.
 While studying to be a teacher didn’t afford many opportunities to practice photography, being a fencer did.
 I was a member of the VCU Fencing Club and would photograph many of the tournaments while competing.
 And thus, sports photography became my primary interest when it can to the visual arts.

 After graduating from VCU, I moved to Chapel Hill, North Carolina where my best friend lived.
-My intent was to establish state residency for a year before applying to graduate school at UNC (in Medieval Literature, if you can believe it).
+My intent was to establish in-state residency for a year before applying to graduate school at UNC (in Medieval Literature, if you can believe it).
 My side interest in photography was the excuse I used to apply for a job at a local camera shop called Foister’s Camera right in the heart of UNC on Franklin Street.
 I got the job and jumped in with both feet.

 Unfortunately, Foister’s went out of business about a year after I started working there.
 (Not my fault I SWEAR!)
 They were purchased by a Durham-based camera shop called University Camera and I worked for them for the next year or so, continuing to absorb as much about photography as I could.